zio/zio-sql/README.md

 ZIO SQL can be used as a library for modeling SQL in a type-safe ADT.
 In addition, ZIO SQL has a JDBC interface, which utilizes the type-safe SQL ADT for interacting with JDBC databases.

-For the JDBC module: Like Slick, ZIO SQL has an emphasis on type-safe SQL construction using Scala values and methods.
+For the JDBC module:

+ - Like Slick, ZIO SQL has an emphasis on type-safe SQL construction using Scala values and methods.
 However, ZIO SQL utilizes reified lenses, intersection types, and in-query nullability to improve ergonomics.
-Like Doobie, ZIO SQL is purely functional, but ZIO SQL does compile-time query validation that catches most issues, and has rich ZIO integration, offering improved type-safety and minimal dependencies.
+ - Like Doobie, ZIO SQL is purely functional, but ZIO SQL does compile-time query validation that catches most issues, and has rich ZIO integration, offering improved type-safety and minimal dependencies.

+ZIO SQL does not offer Language Integrated Queries (LINQ) or similar functionality.
+It is intended only as a model for representing SQL queries and lightweight JDBC executor.

 If you want to learn more, please check out: